ChipwreckedVikings/ChipWreckedRepo/README.md

-PHHS FTC Robotics Club PHHS FTC Robotics Club github repository
+PHHS FTC Robotics Club PHHS FTC Robotics Club Github repository

-As a team we will design and create programs.
-Certain OpModes will be used on the Robot Controller(RC) phone an connect to the expansion hub which controls all the hardware
+As a team, we will design and create programs.
+Certain OpModes will be used on the Robot Controller(RC) phone and connect to the expansion hub which controls all the hardware
-This connection is integral for actually running any programs.
+This connection is integral for actually running any OpModes(programs).
-The RC phone wirelessly connects to the Driver Station(DS) phone which can remotely run programs Also provide a way for "gaming" controllers to control the robot when programmed correctly
+The RC phone wirelessly connects to the Driver Station(DS) phone which can remotely run programs Also, it provides a way for "gaming" controllers to control the robot when programmed correctly

-We will creating programs for this purpose, without us all the work that the Design and Building team do is useless We use FTC 2023-24 Centerstage SDK as a library for our programs No need to clone that repository since you can clone this one All original code for the Robot to be created, committed, and pushed will be located in: TeamCode/src/main/java/org/firstinspires/ftc/teamcode
+We will be creating programs for this purpose, without us all the work that the Design and Building team do is useless We use FTC 2023-24 Centerstage SDK as a library for our programs No need to clone that repository since you can clone this one All original code for the Robot to be created, committed, and pushed will be located in TeamCode/src/main/java/org/firstinspires/ftc/teamcode

 General Programming Guidelines: